Vancouver Island Communities

 Port Alberni

-The city of Port Alberni, Vancouver Island is located at the head of Alberni Inlet on Vancouver Island.
-Its economy has historically been mining, fishing, and logging, but today it is tourism, Port Alberni is sitting at the head of the longest inlet on Vancouver Island and is the hub to the central west coast of Vancouver Island.
+Port Alberni, Vancouver Island, BCThe city of Port Alberni, Vancouver Island, is located at the head of Alberni Inlet on Vancouver Island.
+Its economy has historically been mining, fishing, and logging, but today it is tourism.
+Port Alberni is sitting at the head of the longest inlet on Vancouver Island and is the hub of the central west coast of Vancouver Island.
 Read More….

 Port Alice

-Port Alice is surrounded by lush rain forests that are filled with wildlife like black bears, cougars, sea otters, mink, and many others, a place of pristine wilderness that just beckons to outdoor enthusiasts and a wild west coast sea that is filled with wildlife that includes Orcas, gray whales, porpoises, seals and Stellar sea lions.
-Returning salmon fill Neroutsos Inlet during spawning season.
+Port Alice, Vancouver Island, BCPort Alice is surrounded by lush rainforests that are filled with wildlife like black bears, cougars, sea otters, mink, and many others, a place of pristine wilderness that just beckons to outdoor enthusiasts and a wild west coast sea that is filled with wildlife that includes Orcas, gray whales, porpoises, seals and Stellar sea lions.
+Returning salmon fill Neroutsos Inlet during the spawning season.
 Read More….

 Port Hardy

-Port Hardy Vancouver Island is the largest community on the North Island.
-The first settlers came to the Port Hardy area at the turn of the century, Alec Lyon and his wife Sarah opened a store and post office on the east side of Hardy Bay in 1904, not far from the existing settlement of Fort Rupert on the shores of nearby Beaver Harbor.
+Vancouver Island Communities, Port Hardy, Vancouver Island, BCPort Hardy, Vancouver Island, is the largest community on the North Island.
+The first settlers came to the Port Hardy area at the turn of the century.
+Alec Lyon and his wife, Sarah, opened a store and post office on the east side of Hardy Bay in 1904, not far from the existing settlement of Fort Rupert on the shores of nearby Beaver Harbour.
 Read More….

 Port McNeil

-Port McNeil Vancouver Island sits on the edge of the Broughton Archipelago, on the northeast side of Vancouver Island.
+Vancouver Island Communities, Port Mcneill, Vancouver Island, BCPort McNeil, Vancouver Island, sits on the edge of the Broughton Archipelago, on the northeast side of Vancouver Island.
 It is surrounded by misty rainforests, spectacular mountains, rushing rivers, and serene lakes.
 The community has a resource-based economy, but it is balanced with a great tourism industry that will continue to grow and prosper.
 Read More….

 Port Renfrew

-Port Renfrew Vancouver Island is a great place to get away to, there is so much to do here.
-There is awesome wildlife viewing here, both marine and terrestrial, you will find big sandy beaches, raging rivers, beautiful lakes, great camping, winter surfing, and some of the biggest trees in the world.
+Port Mcneill, Vancouver Island, BCPort Renfrew, Vancouver Island, is a great place to get away to; there is so much to do here.
+There is awesome wildlife viewing here, both marine and terrestrial.
+You will find big sandy beaches, raging rivers, beautiful lakes, great camping, winter surfing, and some of the biggest trees in the world.
 It’s one of those places you should see at least once in your life.
 Read More….

 Qualicum Beach

-Qualicum Beach is known as the Garden Village.
+Vancouver Island Communities, Qualicum Beach, Vancouver Island, BCQualicum Beach is known as the Garden Village.
 The town has been a repeat winner in the Communities in Bloom competition.
 You can see why as you stroll through town.
-There are flowers and hanging baskets everywhere and it is always so clean.
+There are flowers and hanging baskets everywhere, and it is always so clean.
 It’s a beautiful little community.
-The Qualicum Beach Museum has an incredible fossil collection, including a 70,000-year-old walrus skeleton excavated from a nearby beach, they call her Rambling Rosie.
+The Qualicum Beach Museum has an incredible fossil collection, including a 70,000-year-old walrus skeleton excavated from a nearby beach, which they call Rambling Rosie.
 Read More….

 Quatsino

-The Quatsino schoolhouse was built that year, the first year saw 17 students enrolled.
-Over the next 34 years, this school was in use but by 1930 it had become too small.
-So in 1930, Mr. David Robertson is contracted to build a new school to accommodate the influx of students and families moving into Quatsino, the cost of the 2 acres for school grounds was $1.00, and the cost of the new schoolhouse was $8000.00.
-The new school is ready in January, There is an enrollment of 35.
-Two teachers are hired and the students are split between the two classrooms.
+Quatsino, Vancouver Island, BCThe Quatsino schoolhouse was built that year, and the first year saw 17 students enrolled.
+Over the next 34 years, this school was in use, but by 1930, it had become too small.
+So in 1930, Mr. David Robertson was contracted to build a new school to accommodate the influx of students and families moving into Quatsino.
+The cost of the 2 acres for school grounds was $1.00, and the cost of the new schoolhouse was $8000.00.
+The new school will be ready in January.
+There is an enrollment of 35.
+Two teachers are hired, and the students are split between the two classrooms.
 Read More….

 Saanichton